collective/babble.client/README.txt

 a Zope2 messaging service, as the backend chat service.

 The client consists of an *Online contacts* portlet with which you can initiate new chats.
-Chat sessions occur in modal dialog chatboxes which make use of JQuery and Ajax polling to provide seamless, real-time messaging.
+Chat sessions occur in modal dialog chatboxes and make use of JQuery Ajax polling to provide seamless, real-time messaging.
 During inactive periods, the polling interval gradually becomes longer until it reaches a specific (configurable) maximum polling interval.

 Communication between the client and server is achieved with JSON packets sent via XML-RPC.